josherrickson/stata2/stata_markdown/02-summarizing-data.md

 The sections inside `[` and `]` are optional.
 The `command` can sometimes consist of a main command and one or more subcommands.
-The `varlist` can be empty, have a single entry, or have multiple entries (the order of which is sometimes of importance - generally the first is some outcome or dependent variable and the rest are predictors or independent variables).^[We won't cover in this class, but there are multiple-equation esimating commands which have syntax `command (varlist) (varlist) ... (varlist) [if] [in] [weight] [,options]`. ]
+The `varlist` can be empty, have a single entry, or have multiple entries (the order of which is sometimes of importance - generally the first is some outcome or dependent variable and the rest are predictors or independent variables).^[We won't cover in this class, but there are multiple-equation estimating commands which have syntax `command (varlist) (varlist) ... (varlist) [if] [in] [weight] [,options]`. ]

 Estimation commands are stored after they are run, and exist regardless of how many other non-estimation commands are run in between them.
 These